 Going to the opera is such a lavish event.
 The lights, the set, the costumes, the music… It really is quite the experience.
 But what’s often overlooked is the crew, technicians and musicians working like crazy behind the scenes so these productions are seamless for your experience.
 So I thought I’d get a little more insight into what really goes on behind the curtain.

 Recently, I took a backstage tour with the Stage Manager, John who drives this huge “ship” making sure that every light is cued, every rope is pulled and every artist is in place for the show to go on.
 The cool part was, his father was the Stage Manager before him.
-Since John was a boy, he learned a ton of secrets about this stage and knows the inside and out of the War Memorial Hall where the SF Opera performs.
+Since John was a boy, he learned a ton of secrets about this stage and knows the inside and out of the War Memorial Hall where the San Francisco Opera and the San Francisco Ballet performs.
 First, he walked us backstage to show us where the crew loads in their beautiful props and set (that sometimes come from Europe).

 Did you know that 50-75 people work behind the stage for a single opera production?
 I didn’t either.
 These people are either a part of the prop department, the grip department (the carpenters), the electricians, the sound department, the hair and makeup department, the costume department and so much more.
 So next time when you clap at performances, make sure you include a standing ovation for these incredible people that make these performances a possibility.
 Here’s what it looks like standing on stage and backstage…